aldro61/kover2_paper/tutorial/README.md

 False Negatives: 0.0
 ```

-As we can see for this example, using the risk bound instead of cross-validation takes less time to compute and gives us a model with better accuracy.
+As we can see, for this example, using bound selection instead of cross-validation requires less computation time and produces a more accurate model.

 ### Classification and Regression Trees
-** Dont forget to mention multiclass can be done and how **

-Let's now learn a Decision Tree model using the Classification and Regression Tree algorithm.
+Let's now learn a decision tree model using the Classification and Regression Tree algorithm.

 #### Cross-Validation

-The following command tells Kover to learn a tree model while using cross-validation as the [hyperparameter selection strategy](doc_learning.html#hyperparameter-selection-strategies).
+The following command tells Kover to learn a tree model, using cross-validation as the [model selection strategy](doc_learning.html#hyperparameter-selection-strategies).
 Moreover, it distributes the cross-validation on 4 CPUs and outputs the results files into the *results/cart_cv* directory.

 ```
 kover learn tree --dataset example.kover --split example_split --criterion gini --max-depth 20 --min-samples-split 2 --hp-choice cv --n-cpu 4 --output-dir results/cart_cv --progress
 ```

-The computation time is little under **5 minutes** and the resulting tree model with 12 rules and a depth of 6 is textually represented in the report (*results/cart_cv/report.txt*).
+The computation time is slightly under **5 minutes** and the resulting tree model, which contains 12 rules and has a depth of 6, is textually represented in the report (*results/cart_cv/report.txt*).
 For a better visual representation, we can use the *plot_model.py* script already in the tutorial directory:

 ```
 python plot_model.py results/cart_cv/model.fasta
 ```
-to obtain the following representation showing the complexity of this decision tree model:
+to obtain the following representation showing the decision tree model:

 <a><img src="./model_cv.png" /></a>